-The answer is yes, essential oils can be used in candle making, but there are a few things you should know first.
-Essential oils are known for not playing very well with candle wax.
-Unlike aroma oils, essential oils often have very low flash points, causing them to evaporate when added to hot candle wax.
-We have done quite a few tests with essential oils in candles and found that they are not compatible.
+The answer is yes, essential oils can be used in candle making, but there are a few things to consider first.
+It is known that essential oils do not mix well with wax due to their low flash points, which causes them to evaporate when added to hot wax.
+We have conducted several tests with essential oils in candles and found that they are not compatible.
 Our tests showed that the scent of essential oils is strong when the candle is cold, but once lit, the scent is significantly diminished.

 Many people give up on making candles with essential oils when they don't work as expected and don't understand why.
-Generally speaking, candles made with essential oils have a decent cold draft, but they struggle with hot draft, regardless of wax.Aromatic oils have a bad reputation because they are not “natural”, the good ones are extensively tested and scientifically approved to be safe for use not only in candles, but also in 26% topical bath products for the body such as soaps and lotions.
+Generally speaking, candles made with essential oils have a decent cold draft, but they struggle with hot draft, regardless of wax.Aromatic oils have a bad reputation because they are not “natural”; however, the good ones are extensively tested and scientifically approved for use in candles, bath products such as soaps and lotions, and diffusers.
 When using an aroma diffuser, you'll need to mix water with essential oils and then put them in the diffuser.
-It may seem like a cliché option, but there is a reason why lavender essential oil is one of the most popular essential oils for candles due to its interesting properties.
+Lavender essential oil is one of the most popular essential oils for candles due to its interesting properties.

 Every essential oil is extremely complicated chemically speaking.When buying essential oils for candle making, it's important to check the guidelines which will include whether or not the oil is safe for use in bath and body products as well as in candles or diffusers.
 If you are making essential oil candles as a gift, you may want to buy a set of containers for uniforms such as the one shown below from Amazon.I understand that some essential oils, when burned (even in a candle), are toxic and should not be used to make candles.
 Grapefruit essential oil has a light citrus scent that does not have a strong and overpowering fragrance.Unfortunately, essential oils are not designed for the wide range of temperatures present in a candle because they are extracted from plants for various uses.